davidthings/spokefpga/docs/_pages/pipelines.md

   config:{skin:"lowkey"} }
 </script>

-With this scheme is is possible to have one word packets, but not zero word packets, since there is always a word alongside the `start` and `stop` flags.
+With this scheme is is possible to have one word messages, but not zero word messages, since there is always a word alongside the `start` and `stop` flags.

 <script type="WaveDrom">
 { signal: [